rexhip/rexhip/docs/code snippets/Done and error.md

     // Some action after a successfully query.

 ELSIF #mb_query.Error THEN
-    // Some action faild a query.
+    // Some action if a faild query.

     // #mb_query.stat.status , gives more information about
     // the error.

     IF #mb_query.stat.error_comm THEN
           // Some particular action if communication error.
     End_if;

 END_IF;

+#mb_query( ... );
 ```